Hurley Music Library

-Drop by to meet Ringo, Spartacus, Felix, and Spot.
+Drop by to meet Ringo, Spartacus, Felix, Spot and friends!

-The Hurley Music Library is the only music library in the Arkansas-Louisiana-Texas tri-state region.
-Our library houses a large collection of scores, compact disks, DVDs, videocassettes, and LPs, as well as a comprehensive reference collection.
+The Hurley Music Library is the largest music library in the Arkansas-Louisiana-Texas tri-state region.
+Our library houses a large collection of scores, compact disks, DVDs, videocassettes, and LPs (vinyl), as well as a comprehensive reference collection.
 Music books and journals are located in nearby Magale Library, the main library on campus.
 The Hurley Library Music also contains a music computer lab (including Finale notation software), listening carrels, a conference/class room, and a spacious reading room.

 The Hurley Music Library is used by wide range of constituents both at Centenary College and in the wider surrounding communities of Shreveport and Bossier City.
 In addition to servicing students and scholars, the Music Library provides a wealth of material of interest to museums, radio stations, newspapers, and magazines.

 To access the online electronic card catalog or the online research page, click the link below: